Criminal Justice: Law Enforcement – AAS

 The Criminal Justice program offers an interdisciplinary course of study leading to associate and baccalaureate degrees in criminal justice.
-The associate in applied science requires students to concentrate their studies in corrections or in law enforcement.
-The curriculum includes policy and legal issues, qualitative and quantitative research, interpersonal relations and administrative procedures.
-It integrates writing, computer, and verbal communications skills throughout the program.
-Computer-based research and analysis play a pivotal role in the criminal justice field.
-Students, therefore, are required in some cases, and encouraged in others, to also take advantage of computer-based courses in the Geography program.
+The Associate of Applied Science program requires students to concentrate studies in corrections or in law enforcement.
+The curriculum includes policy and legal issues, qualitative and quantitative research, interpersonal relations, and administrative procedures.
+To ensure students develop the computer-based research and analysis skills required in the criminal justice field, students are required in some cases to also take the computer-based courses offered in the Geography program.

-The Criminal Justice program encourages self-directed intellectual inquiry, problem solving, ethics, and a commitment to human rights as important professional values by offering opportunities for experimental learning both in the classroom and in a variety of Criminal Justice agencies.
-Criminal Justice is ranked in the top 100 for employment opportunities with both public and private sector career options available.
-While undergraduate degrees offer entry-level opportunities, upward mobility requires advanced degrees.
+The Criminal Justice program encourages self-directed intellectual inquiry, problem solving, ethics, and a commitment to human rights as important professional values.
+Students have access to opportunities for experimental learning both in the classroom and in a variety of criminal justice agencies.
+Graduates of the program are well prepared to enter the workforce or continue to a bachelor’s degree in criminal justice.

 On completion of this program, students will be able to:

-- Explain crime scene investigation and knowledge of forensics by law enforcement agencies used in criminal investigations
+- Explain crime scene investigation and forensics techniques used by law enforcement agencies in criminal investigations.

 - Effectively communicate through oral and written formats and demonstrate an effective use of technology.